frequency-chain/frequency/designdocs/user-handles.md

 This extrinsic must be signed by a governance authority.
 The signature must be verified on-chain to ensure that the governance authority has the appropriate permissions.
 ```

+**Note** :

+* Change handle should also retire the old handle and suffix.
+* These are possible extrinsics and inputs required for the handle feature.
+The exact extrinsics and inputs may change based on the implementation.

 ## RPCs